anokic/SurfersCo/README.md

 Slider is draggable with mouse or touch screen and is dynamically made.

 Desktop version is up and running.
-Next compatibility with other resolutions.
+Next, compatibility with other resolutions.

 ![Website image](https://i.ibb.co/QF28JGc/screencapture-127-0-0-1-3000-2019-12-17-18-20-55.png)